-• Better understanding and monitoring of the 'Graduated Response' described in the

-- SEND Code of Practice (2015) in mainstream schools and partner organisations. - SEND provision reviewed across education and short breaks to strengthen early intervention and improve outcomes for CYP.
+- Enabled Early Years (EY) settings to refer to our Pre-School Forum which considers the needs of our youngest children with SEND. - Better understanding and monitoring of the 'Graduated Response' described in the SEND Code of Practice (2015) in mainstream schools and partner organisations. - SEND provision reviewed across education and short breaks to strengthen early intervention and improve outcomes for CYP.